markomanninen/grcriddles/doc/chapter1.rst

   	    remove(first1k_greek_text_file)
   	except OSError:
   	    pass

-	# process and get greek corpora data
+	# process and get greek corpora data to the RAM memory
 	greek_corpora = process_greek_corpora(greek_corpora_x)

 Statistics
 ----------

-When files are downloaded and preprocessed, I can get the size of the text files:
+After the files have been downloaded and preprocessed, I'm going to output the size of them:

 .. code-block:: python